Transition Internship Program (TIP)

 - open to feedback from their supervisor, TIP staff, and other interns; and

-- serious about taking advantage of the opportunity to work in a competitive employment environment.
+- eager to work in a competitive work environment

-We hope that you are interested in being part of BCIL’s Transition Internship Program and we look forward to receiving your application!
+If you or someone you know are interested in being part of BCIL’s Transition Internship Program and we look forward to receiving an application!
 Good Luck!
 Please see your MRC counselor for a copy of the application.
-For more information, see the Transition Internship Program FAQs.
+For more information, see the TIP FAQs 2017-2018 School Year.
 If you still have questions, you may contact the TIP Staff at 617.338.6665 or TIP@bostoncil.org.

 A completed application packet includes:

 - A completed application written by the applicant.
-You may ask for assistance if needed.
+Please ask for assistance if needed.
 All application questions not listed as optional are required.
 Incomplete applications may be returned.
-Any knowingly falsified information on an application may disqualify you from TIP.
+Any knowingly falsified information on an application may disqualify an applicant from TIP.
 Please keep a copy for your records.

-- A completed MRC information form, completed by your MRC counselor.
+- A completed MRC information form, completed by the applicant’s MRC counselor.

 TIP SITE INFORMATION:

-The Boston Center for Independent Living is actively seeking sites for our 2017 Transition Internship Program!
+The Boston Center for Independent Living is actively seeking sites for our 2018 Transition Internship Program!
 Interns are provided support and paid through BCIL and expected to take part in meaningful work at your agencies.
 Interns work 15-20 hours per week for 7-10 weeks and receive regular mentoring and skills training throughout the program.
-If you are interested in hosting an intern, please contact Transition Internship Coordinator, Sarah Kaplan at 617-338-6665 or email@example.com.
+If you are interested in hosting an intern, please contact TIP@bostoncil.org at 617-338-6665.